dowjones/react-cellblock/README.md

 This makes more sense, because no matter what size column your component is in it will render the correct view. (even if the column is 3.333 grid units wide)

-> _Note: Under the hood, `observeGrid` accesses react’s context and provides the grid context as properties to your component.
-Nothing prevents you from accessing the grid context values directly, observeGrid is just an easier way to do so.
-It also keeps your code away from implementation specific details_

 ## License

 [MIT](/LICENSE)